 In order for the tiny home to be considered a legal residence, it must be considered as detachable single-family dwellings.
 If they are built on a chassis, it must be permanently attached to a foundation and are factory-built buildings.

+Unlike the previous states, the minimum ceiling height, windows, doors, fixtures, accessibility dimensions, and room requirements do not apply in Arizona.
 Instead, Arizona permits ladders, reduced fall protection for loft areas, reduced electrical circuits of loads, and allows NFPA 501mechanical and electrical systems.

 These flexible ordinances are the towns’ way of allowing their residents to downsize their homes.
 For example, in Coconino County, one area is currently considering the development of a tiny house community.
+Some areas, however, lack the regulations for tiny houses at the moment although some are permitted via a case by case basis.

 Arkansas